 When customers believe they have been misled the end result can be a transaction dispute claiming “merchandise not as described.”

 A card issuer asks only one thing from a customer when they request a refund claiming the merchandise received was not as described: verbal confirmation that they attempted to resolve the issue with the merchant.
-If the customer answers “yes” then a chargeback is filed with the official reason being “merchandise not as described.”
+If the customer answers “yes” then a chargeback is present with the official reason being “merchandise not as described.”

 Merchandise received or service cancelled and transaction processed

-Merchandise delivered was as described: printed copy of the website description and invoice details to prove the claim is invalid.
+The printed copy of the website description and invoice details to prove the claim is invalid.

-Here, there is no paper trail to follow, so the merchant should inform the card issuer that it has no record of any communication from the customer with regard to returning merchandise or a cancellation request.
+Here, there is no paper trail to follow, so the merchant should inform the card issuer.
+And, it has no record of any communication from the customer with regard to returning merchandise or a cancellation request.

-Effective chargeback handling requires trained staff members who deal specifically with chargeback cases, and having an in-house chargeback department may not be feasible for all eCommerce businesses.
+Effective chargeback handling requires trained staff members who deal specifically with chargeback cases and having an in-house chargeback department may not be feasible for all eCommerce businesses.
 For those who would rather avoid the hassles of having in-house staff to deal with chargebacks, there are companies like